eiken59/MaE/main.typ

     #figure(numbering: none)[
       #image("figures/ps_solow_2_b.jpeg", width: 43%)
     ]
-    If the stock of capital per worker is lower than the low steady-state value $underline(k),$ actual investment is lower than break-even investment, and the capital stock per worker decreases over time and converges to zero.
-If the stock of capital per worker exceeds $underline(k),$ the economy will diverge from $underline(k)$ making the low steady state unstable.
+    If $k<underline(k),$ actual investment is lower than break-even investment, and the capital stock per worker decreases over time and converges to zero.
+If $k>underline(k),$ the economy will diverge from $underline(k)$ making the low steady state unstable.
 It will ultimately converge to its stable steady state $overline(k)$ even if there is too much capital and $k > overline(k)$.
-Indeed, if $underline(k) < k < underline(k)$, actual investment exceeds break-even investment and the economy accumulates capital per worker.
+Indeed, if $underline(k) < k < overline(k)$, actual investment exceeds break-even investment and the economy accumulates capital per worker.
 The opposite takes place when $k > overline(k)$, because break-even investment (or capital consumption line) is above the actual investment line and capital stock decreases. #qqed
   + Ignore the unstable steady state and consider a permanent increase in per capita government spending, $gamma.$ Illustrate the paths of the following variables over time:
     + The growth rate of capital.\
       *Solution*.
 An increase in $gamma$ lowers capital per worker and output per worker in the (new) steady state.
 When the economy reaches its new steady state, the growth rates of aggregate output, investment and consumption will equal the growth rate in population $n,$ the growth rate of the aggregates in the previous steady state.